 BACT is an emission limitation or work practice standard based on the maximum degree of reduction that can be achieved while taking feasibility, performance, adverse environmental and energy impacts, and cost into consideration.
-The only criteria pollutant that will increase, and therefore require, a BACT assessment is VOC, which is a surrogate for ozone.
-Because the majority of the TAPs are VOCs, the BACT analysis presented here addresses BACT as well as tBACT, which is required by WAC 173-460-040 as a result of the expected maximum potential styrene emission increase exceeding the applicable SQER (see Section 3.0).
+The only criteria pollutant that will require a BACT assessment is VOC, which is a surrogate for ozone.
+Because styrene is a VOC, the BACT analysis presented here addresses BACT as well as tBACT, which is required by WAC 173-460-040 as a result of the expected maximum potential styrene emissions exceeding the applicable SQER (see Section 3.0).
 The top-down BACT process recommended by EPA, Ecology, and PSCAA comprises the following five steps: